Subscribe to our YouTube channel

 Your name must be distinguishable from any existing business in the state.
 This includes South Carolina reserved names.
 We will help with this step in the search for your business name section below.

-You can read the South Carolina state statute about LLC naming guidelines here.
+You can read the South Carolina state statute about LLC naming guidelines on the South Carolina Legislature website.

 A C corporation (C corp) is a separate legal entity from its owners with a basic operational structure consisting of shareholders, officers, directors, and employees.
 A C corp business structure will protect your personal assets.